 - Have an appearance or style of dress appropriate to one’s role or situation: he had been a major in an infantry regiment and he looked the partMore example sentences

 - The Queen put much store in looking the part and continued to dress expensively in civilian couture.

 - We looked the part, but appearances came be deceptive, as I was soon to discover.

 - Jones, for his part, looked the part, dressed in a black leather jacket and black shades, and he opted for a business-like approach to his craft.

 a man of (many) parts

-- A man showing great ability in many different areas.Example sentences
+- A man with great ability in many different areas: he was a man of parts—a painter, Egyptologist, and biographerMore example sentences

 - Erskine was a man of many parts, something like the Renaissance ideal of a man: An educator, concert pianist, author of 60 books, head of a school and a popular and witty lecturer.

 - Paddy was officially the editor then, but in truth he was much more, a man of many parts who was as gifted as a linotype operator as he was in fulfilling his role as ‘the boss’.